UCL-ARC/Submitty-ARC-Guide/docs/instructor/index.rst

 To be able to collect the combine marks from Submitty, first we need to generate `Grades summary`_.
-This is done by clicking "Generate Grade Summaries" under the "Grade Reports" page in the left bar menu for the course you want to collect the marks from.
+This is done by clicking "Generate Grade Summaries" under the :fab:`chart-bar` "Grade Reports" page in the left bar menu for the course you want to collect the marks from.
 This button doesn't generate anything "visible", it only will tell you when was the last time run.
 In the background, it generates a file for each submission that we will use to combine marks and generate feedback reports.